THE MAKING OF A MULTIPURPOSE HOME

 In Jairo and Brittany’s first home, we started by increasing the curb appeal with some new landscaping.
 Simple additions like a curved garden, wrapping around the front of the house and some new lights to illuminate the walkway would make a big difference.

 Inside the house, we got right to work making the house appeal to a larger audience.
 As we entered the house, we were greeted by a few rooms that could essentially be used for any purpose.
 In their current layout, these were made into a ping-pong room and a home school room.
-While we liked the thought of the homeschool room and though it could appeal to a number of families (especially during the COVID quarantine period!), we decided the first room would be staged as a study instead.
-This room would be separated from the homeschool room with a pair of new barn doors too, making sure both rooms could be used at once without distractions.
+While we liked the thought of the homeschool room and thought it could appeal to a number of families (especially during the COVID quarantine period!), we decided the first room would be staged as a study instead.
+This room would be separated from the homeschool room with a pair of new barn doors too, making sure both rooms could be used at once without distraction.
 Jon set to work on the barn doors and once complete, they were finished off with some paint and arabesque accents.

-In the breakfast nook just off the kitchen, we realized the small space was definitely in need of some added seating (and even storage!).
+In the breakfast nook just off the kitchen, we realized the small space was definitely in need of added seating (and even storage!).
 To make up for this, we designed a custom window bench that went right up against the corner walls of the dining area.
-The window bench was painted to match the new kitchen colors and the seat was made to raise up, in order to provide added storage underneath.
+The window bench was painted to match the new kitchen colors and the seat was made to lift up, in order to provide added storage underneath.

 When the house was staged and listed on the market, it quickly sold with 20 offers coming in from potential buyers.
 With this additional profit from the sale, we were able to plan even more renovations for their new home.

 "With this additional profit from the sale, we were able to plan even more renovations for their new home."